 We've known these pits were there, but, until recently, none have been excavated.
 Then the digging for the Crossrail project uncovered a huge burial site near the original Bedlam hospital, where the new east entrance for Liverpool Street station will be.
 The burial site was in use from 1569 until 1738 and contains more than 3,000 skeletons, a large proportion of which are thought to be plague victims.
 In total, 20,000 Londoners were buried in this small plot of land in the 16th and 17th century.

-The second is professional clairvoyant Lidia Frederico, who specializes in spiritual protection services.
+The second is professional clairvoyant Lidia Frederico, who specialises in spiritual protection services.

 "The disturbance of so many bodies is likely to trigger some form of paranormal activity," Barri tells me as we make our way to the entrance of the site, next to Liverpool Street station.
 "I've seen many cases where people experience spiritual energy as a result of building work."

 From outside, the Bedlam burial ground looks like any other building site.
 The sides and roof are covered so there's no way of seeing what lurks within.
-The day we meet it's sunny, it's lunch time, and the area is busy with office workers darting out for their meals.
+The day we meet it's sunny, it's lunch time and the area is busy with office workers darting out for their M&S meal deals.
 As far as I can see, no one seems to be behaving strangely as a result of some acute spiritual disturbance.
 However, Lidia can already sense something and pulls her jacket close around her.

 "There's not a peaceful energy here," she says, shivering.